trwy7/Sorting/.github/ISSUE_TEMPLATE/add_file.md

 ---
 name: New file type
 about: Suggust a new file type
-title: ""
+title: ''
-labels: ["New file type"]
+labels: New file type
-assignees: "trey7658"
+assignees: trey7658

 ---